Hong Kong Jockey Club: Racing activities

-The HKJC conducts nearly 700 horse races per year at its two race tracks at Sha Tin (沙田) and Happy Valley (快活谷).
-During the 2001/02 racing season, the HKJC licensed 1,144 horse owners, 24 trainers and 35 jockeys and had 1,435 horses in training.

-In 2002–2003, the betting turnover was HK$71 billion.
-After paying dividends of 58 billion and betting duty of 9.5 billion, its betting commission revenue was HK$3.9 billion.
-It contributes 11.7% of Hong Kong's tax revenue.
-Surpluses from its operation are allocated to The Hong Kong Jockey Club Charities Trust.

-Following the transfer of sovereignty of Hong Kong, the popularity of horse racing declined substantially, possibly due to economic conditions in the region.

-On 16 March 2007, the HKJC appointed William (Bill) Nader, formerly with the New York Racing Association, as its executive director of racing from April 2007.

 On 9 September 2007, Sha Tin Racecourse opened after its summer break with record 1-day crowd of about 60,000.
 Chief Secretary Henry Tang struck the ceremonial gong.
 The Hong Kong Jockey Club collected US$106 million in bets (highest since 2001).
 Children of horse owners were admitted amid protest of local anti-gambling groups.
 Sunny Power, booted by Howard Cheng, got the trophy in the 1,200-metre dash.

 In January 2008, Eclipse and Sovereign Award winning jockey Emma-Jayne Wilson became the first North American female rider to be granted a license to compete in Hong Kong.

 The reform and other changes mentioned above, the HKJC revenue has steadily increased back to previous levels and above.
 The total racing revenue for the Racing Season 2011/2012 reached HK$86.1 billion, up 43.4% since the 2006 reform.

 Betting and the law

 The HKJC has a legal monopoly over betting on horse racing and football.
 In 1974, it opened 6 off-course branches where the members of the public could wager on horse race meets at the club's Happy Valley racecourse.
-There are now in excess of 100 betting branches throughout the territory which accepts bets on racing and football, as well as buy Mark Six lottery tickets.
+There are now in excess of 100 betting branches throughout the territory that accept bets on racing and football, as well as buy Mark Six lottery tickets.

-The HKJC was instrumental in persuading the Hong Kong government to pass the Gambling (Amendment) Bill 2002 to combat unauthorised cross-border gambling and the related promotional activities in Hong Kong, making it a criminal offence for any person in Hong Kong to bet with an unauthorised bookmaker, even when the bets are received outside Hong Kong.
-The offence applies to all visitors as well as to residents of Hong Kong.

-It was also instrumental in persuading other members of the Asian Racing Federation to sign the Good Neighbour policy on 1 September 2003.

-2006 Horse racing reforms

-In 2006, after years of declining turnover, the Hong Kong Legislative Council passed the Betting Ordinance (Amendment) 2006.
-This amendment granted the Hong Kong Jockey Club more autonomy in how it ran its own operations.